sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-21_the-vinayaka-saubhagya-krama.md

 +++
-title = "The vinAyaka saubhAgyaxa0krama"
+title = "The vinAyaka saubhAgya krama"

 +++
 vighnas may be crushed with the vidhi of the terrible vinAyaka.
 It is